|The Frankfurt-Tipp rating:|

-The life of Britt-Marie (Pernilla August) follows very clear rules - until her husband is hospitalized with a heart attack.
-It's too bad his younger mistress is sitting at his sickbed.
-Suddenly, what Britt-Marie had lived with for 40 years lies in ruins in front of her.
-At over 60, she has to start all over again.
-But finding a job is proving extremely difficult.
+The life of Britt-Marie (Pernilla August) runs according to very clear rules - until her husband ends up in hospital with a heart attack.
+Too bad his younger lover is also at his bedside.
+Suddenly, what was everyday life for Britt-Marie for 40 years lies in ruins before her.
+At over 60 years old, she has to start all over again.
+But finding a job proves to be extremely difficult.
 There is only the management of a youth centre including the training of a youth football team in the small village of Borg.
-Although Britt-Marie has no idea about football and is not a professional in dealing with children, she accepts the challenge, which not only turns her life upside down…
+Although Britt-Marie has no idea about soccer and is not exactly a pro in dealing with children, she accepts the challenge, which not only turns her life upside down.

-That is not to say that the film is not entertaining.
-He just never gets past the status of being nice.
-Only Pernilla August can leave a special impression.
-Her game, which can be described as minimalistic at the beginning, gives the character of Britt-Marie a very special character, which - despite some very special peculiarities - you simply have to like.
-When she meets the disarming honesty of children or the unfamiliar friendliness of certain people in Borg with her way, it quickly makes the viewer smile.
+That's not to say that the film isn't entertaining.
+It just never gets past the status of being nice.
+Actually, only Pernilla August can leave a special impression.
+Her acting, which can be described as minimalistic especially at the beginning, gives the character of Britt-Marie a very special character, which - despite some very special quirks - you just have to like.
+When she meets the disarming honesty of children with her kind or the unusual kindness of certain people in Borg, it quickly provides the viewer with an amused grin.